 Every year, as we cross the imaginary line from one year to the next, our minds “reset” with plans to tackle in the new year.
 Many of us will set New Year’s resolutions and work diligently at them…for about two months.
 Yes, we’ve all been there.
 We set so many goals and we’re bursting with that new year positivity, we’re feeling fresh and creative and like anything is possible.
 And then that feeling fades and many of us fall back on our old habits and routines.

 If this feeling is familiar, then you might be one of the many people who have decided to give up on making New Year’s resolutions altogether.
 What’s the point, right?
-However, in a time where every day feels uncertain and we are still struggling through a global pandemic, having hope for the future is essential.
+However, in a time where every day feels uncertain and we are still struggling through the effects of an ongoing global pandemic, having hope for the future is essential.

 Making your New Year’s resolutions last year-round

 Contrary to popular belief, it’s okay if you don’t achieve all the goals you set out for the year, but even more, there’s no need to be setting huge, year-long goals.
 That’s right, your goals can be simple.
 Better yet, your goals can be building blocks for those larger, daunting goals.

 Change doesn’t happen overnight.
 The new habits you may want to build and the things you want to accomplish will take time.
 It’s easy to get discouraged when we do not see progress right away.
 This is why many give up on their New Year’s resolutions so quickly.

 For a few years now, I have not been setting “big” goals.
 Instead, I have been setting intentions and small goals that can be built up over time.
 Focusing on the “building blocks” instead of the final structure will help you get there faster.
 The larger end goal will seem less daunting and become more reachable as you slowly build up to it with smaller accomplishments.